Coollab-Art/open/README.md

 ## Including

-To add this library to your project, simply add those two lines to your _CMakeLists.txt_:
+To add this library to your project, simply add these two lines to your _CMakeLists.txt_:

 ```cmake
 add_subdirectory(path/to/open_link)